 ILSA is organized around seven IOs and the HEIs involved in ILSA will lead specific IOs based on their areas of specialisation in a balanced distribution of tasks.

 IO1: Assessment of current intra- and interlingual live subtitling training and practice

 The first Intellectual Output includes a combination of quantitative tools, namely a comprehensive online questionnaire, and qualitative tools, such as in-depth interviews and a short film including some of the few examples of ILS currently available.

 It will be led by the University of Antwerp in order to asses current live subtitling training and practice.
 Therefore, UAntwerp will draft the questionnaires, which will be revised and translated by the other HEIs.
 All HE partners will identify the stakeholders that can provide information on the current state of intralingual live subtitling and on what is needed to provide ILS.
 Many of these institutions are associated partners in this project and have already agreed to participate in this IO.
-Non-academic partners (VRT, Dostepni.eu and the Galician Parliament) will be available for in-depth interviews on the current state of live subtitling and the needs required for ILS and will provide relevant contacts for this IO.
+Non-academic partners (VRT and Dostepni.eu) will be available for in-depth interviews on the current state of live subtitling and the needs required for ILS and will provide relevant contacts for this IO.

 IO2: Development of speech-recognition software and competence analysis for ILS

 The second IO covers an experimental design including demographic questionnaire, listening span test and simultaneous paraphrasing test; analysis of students’ performance using the NTR model; and qualitative analysis of participants’ experiences using targeted focus groups.